Skip to content

 This workshop runs across two sessions.
 Each session will guide you through key stages of creating a classical portrait.

-Building the Layers - Begin laying in colour for hair, beard and clothing.
+• Building the Form - Begin laying in colour for hair, beard and clothing.

-Mixing Flesh Tones - Learn how to create a balanced flesh colour palette and practice mixing a “flesh ball” to understand tonal variations.
+• Mixing Flesh Tones - Learn how to construct a colour palette used in classical portraiture and practise creating a “flesh ball” before applying the technique to your portrait.

 Workshop Dates & Times